 Therefore, if you are writing a paper in APA format, you may need to include an abstract in APA format as part of your paper.
 Although the abstract page is optional, it is useful for readers to get a sneak peek into your paper and what it is about.
 The abstract also serves as a way for prospective readers to judge if your paper is worth reading.

 APA format states that the abstract should be written in such a way that it summarizes the key details in the paper while keeping brevity in mind.
 An abstract is usually a summary of your paper’s overall focus that provides readers with the main point of your paper.
 The abstract is generally on the second page of an APA paper.
-(Also learn about abstract in MLA and Chicago format)
+(Get an editing service to perfect your writing!)

 Basics of Abstract in APA Format

 In APA format, the abstract page should follow immediately after the title page.
 According to the APA format, your abstract should function like your title page, that is, allowing your readers to know what the paper is all about.
 Therefore, an abstract written in APA format should be:

 - Accurate and objective: The abstract should accurately reflect what the paper is about, including only information that can be found in the paper.
 Also, the abstract is not written to provide commentary; instead, it is written to report what is in the paper.

 - Brief and complete: The abstract must be short, focus on only including essential points, concepts, and findings.
 The sentences must, however, be written to have the maximum impact on the readers.

 An abstract in APA format should be between 150-250 words.
 It should describe the research problem, methods, findings, and conclusion of your research.
 When writing a paper for publication, it would include a list of keywords.